-Council Meeting at its meeting on 26 October 2021 resolved that the matter be deferred to the meeting to be held on 02 November 2021.
+Council Meeting at its meeting on 26 October 2021 resolved that the matter be

-- 1. Undertake a resurfacing of the Easton Park sporting field surface during the current offseason to allow the ground to be playable for the 2022 winter season; and - 2.
-Write to the Government seeking consideration of extension and connection of the proposed Rozelle Parklands into Easton Park to create one continuous green space and request again that the Government commence the development of the Master Plan for the Rozelle Parklands, including the transparent disclosure of costings, as a precondition for Council accepting care, control and management of the Parklands.
+1. Undertake a resurfacing of the Easton Park sporting field surface during the current offseason to allow the ground to be playable for the 2022 winter season; and

+2. Write to the Government seeking consideration of extension and connection of the proposed Rozelle Parklands into Easton Park to create one continuous green space and request again that the Government commence the development of the Master Plan for the Rozelle Parklands, including the transparent disclosure of costings, as a precondition for Council accepting care, control and management of the Parklands.